sasever/AML-service-labs/lab-0/README.md

 - One of the following environments:
     - Visual Studio 2017 and the Visual Studio Tools for AI
     - PyCharm
+    - Jupyter Notebooks
     - Azure Databricks Workspace
 - For the deep learning lab, you will need a VM or cluster with CPU capabilities.

 Depending on which environment you use, there are different requirements.
 These are summarized as follows:
-- Visual Studio 2017 and PyCharm
+- Visual Studio 2017, PyCharm, Jupyter Notebooks
     - A Python 3.x Anaconda environment named `azureml` with:
         - The latest version of the Azure Machine Learning Python SDK installed.
 Use `pip install --upgrade azureml-sdk[notebooks,automl] azureml-dataprep` to install the latest version.
         - The following pip installable packages: